cloudrac3r/out-of-your-element/readme.md

     │   ├── discord-*.js
     │   * Listening to events from Discord and dispatching them to the correct `action`:
     │   └── event-dispatcher.js
+    ├── discord
+    │   └── discord-command-handler.js
     * Matrix-to-Discord bridging:
     ├── m2d
     │   * Execute actions through the whole flow, like sending a Matrix message to Discord:
     │   ├── actions
     │   │   └── *.js
+    │   * Convert data from one form to another without depending on bridge state.
+Called by actions:
     │   ├── converters
     │   │   └── *.js
+    │   * Listening to events from Matrix and dispatching them to the correct `action`:
     │   └── event-dispatcher.js
-    * We aren't using the matrix-js-sdk, so here's all the stuff we need to call the Matrix C-S API:
+    * We aren't using the matrix-js-sdk, so here are all the functions for the Matrix C-S and Appservice APIs:
     ├── matrix
     │   └── *.js
     * Various files you can run once if you need them.
-Hopefully you won't need them.
     ├── scripts
-    │   ├── *.js
     │   * First time running a new bridge?
 Run this file to plant a seed, which will flourish into state for the bridge:
+    │   ├── seed.js
+    │   * Hopefully you won't need the rest of these.
+Code quality varies wildly.
-    │   └── seed.js
+    │   └── *.js
     * You are here! :)
     └── readme.md